sacjs/website/CODE_OF_CONDUCT.md

 permalink: /code-of-conduct/
 ---

+{% include organizers.md %}

+# Code of Conduct

-All attendees, speakers, sponsors and volunteers at our meetup group are required to agree with the following code of conduct.
+All attendees, speakers, sponsors, and volunteers at our meetup group are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We are expecting cooperation from all participants to help ensuring a safe environment for everybody.